tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 ---

-<div align = "justify"> Linear Regression is a key Machine Learning model that helps to predict a continous variable given one or more independent variables (features).
+<div align = "justify"> Linear Regression is a Machine Learning model used to predict a continous variable given one or more independent variables (features).
 When there is one continous variable, we have a Single Variable Linear Regression.
 On the other hand, two or more independent variables is called a Multivariable Linear Regression.</div>

 <div align = "justify"> While there are out-of-the box algorithms for Linear regression from libraries such as Scikit-Learn, in this post, I attempt to develop a Multivariable Linear Regression from scratch in order to understand the intuition behind such models.</div>